mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 After two years of basically breaking even, TinyPilot finally earned a meaningful profit.

 Most of the change is due to stronger sales.
-We switched to metal cases this year, which both increased the price customers were willing to pay and increased manufacturing speed.
+We switched to metal cases this year, which both increased the price customers were willing to pay and increased our manufacturing capacity.

 Expenses shifted around but stayed roughly the same overall.
 Design costs shrunk to nearly zero, as I [stopped paying a design agency $6k/mo to tweak my logo](/tinypilot-redesign/).
 And I focused on scaling my existing product rather than iterating on the hardware design, which saved $100k in electrical engineering.